coolsamson7/aspyx/README.md

 # Configuration

-It is possible to inject configuration values, by decorating methods with `@value(<name>)` given a configuration key.
+It is possible to inject configuration values, by decorating methods with `@inject-value(<name>)` given a configuration key.

 ```python
 @injectable()